isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

             default_principal_flags = +preauth
         }

-The kadmind daemon ACL (Access Control List) must be configured to give permissions to the DNS client principal to access the Kerberos 5 database.
-(e.g. on Linux: /etc/krb5kdc/kadm5.acl):
+The ``kadmind`` daemon Access Control List (ACL) must be configured to give permissions to the DNS client principal to access the Kerberos 5 database (e.g. on Linux: /etc/krb5kdc/kadm5.acl):

 .. code-block:: ini

     DHCP/admin.example.org@EXAMPLE.ORG       *

-The admin password for the default realm must be set:
+The administrator password for the default realm must be set:

 .. code-block:: console

     krb5_newrealm

-The following message will be displayed and you will be required to type the password for the default realm:
+After the following message is displayed, enter the password for the default realm:

 .. code-block:: console